h4cksaw32/DunGen.NET/README.md

 Each image is named "##.bmp", where "##" is the tile ID in hexadecimal (lowercase).

 ## Contributing
+Developers are welcome to develop their own features if I don't update the project for a long time.
 ### Branches
+- `main`: THe development branch, where frameworks for new features are added.
+- `release`: The release branch, where only code for released features are kept.
 ### Recommended tools
+- .NET 9.0 SDK or later
+- Visual Studio 2022 or later
+    - Avalonia extension installed
+### Issues & Requests
+Bug reports and suggestions are greatly appreciated, and are highly encouraged to be submitted to the issues tab.
+If you fix a bug or add a new feature to your fork and want to see it in the main project, you want to see in the main project, feel free to make a pull request.